 We’re now more than a decade into the mainstream use of social media by businesses.
 Over that time, we’ve discovered a lot about what works and what doesn’t.
+In addition, online tools such as instazood can also help.
 In this post, we’re going to take a look at the strategies that you can use with proven merit.
 We’ll also take a look at some of the tactics that have fallen flat.

 Here’s what works.

 Introducing Yourself Professionally

 Everyone and his dog is on social media, meaning that customers are now incredibly sensitive to cues that tell them about the quality of your enterprise.
 They know that there are a lot of charlatans out there, trying to make a quick buck with shoddy products – or sometimes no products at all.
 It is essential, therefore, to create a tremendous first impression.

 The top of your list of priorities is clarity and consistency.
 You need to build trust while also explaining what it is that you do.
 Other priorities include ensuring that you only deliver useful content to your target audience and use balanced emotions when doing so.
 If you bombard them or display poor judgment, you’ll lose their interest.

 Promoting Your Content

 No matter what industry segment you occupy, there is always something that you can say on social media.
 It doesn’t have to be profound or have broad appeal – it just needs to be useful to the people who might buy from you.

 The best way to get your message across is to use video.
 It is the most potent medium thus far available and allows you to connect with customers and boost shares instantly.